 A cool way to make money in songwriting is to simply enter your songs into songwriting contests.
 If you're amazingly gifted, you have an advantage over the thousands of submissions that get sent to popular recurring contests like The John Lennon Songwriting Contest and The International Songwriting Competition.

-These contests have first prize awards as high as $50,000 with trusted song coordinators that have been paying songwriters for decades.
+These contests have first prize awards as high as $50,000 with trusted business coordinators that have been paying songwriters for decades.
 Take a chance and enter your best work to see if you can win a cash prize.
+Just make sure your songs are really great songs!